DOGECOIN87/ai-agent-swarm/README.md

 CLINE_API_KEY=your_cline_api_key_here
 ```

-These keys allow agents to access OpenAIâ€™s API for model interactions and Clineâ€™s API for VSCode integration.
+These keys allow agents to access OpenAI's API for model interactions and Clineâ€™s API for VSCode integration.